 The Allusionist scratches the surface of why we say the things we say.
 English is a big messy mutt of a language, formed by military invasion after military invasion, plus countless tiny idiosyncratic decisions made by its users along the way.
 The Allusionist is the latest from award-winning host Helen Zaltzman.

 Stories of people who’ve done wrong, been wronged, or gotten caught somewhere in the middle.
-A new take on true crime from Phoebe Judge, Lauren Spohrer, and Eric Mennel.
+A new take on true crime from Phoebe Judge and Lauren Spohrer.
 Criminal brings a thoughtful approach to stories beyond the pale of typical radio listening.
 Roman Mars calls it "truer crime."

 The things you whisper.
 The things you do in the dark...or light.
 The things you feel but you don’t know how to name.
 This is a radio show about all of those things.
 It’s about the triumphs and the terrors of human intimacy, the bliss and banality of being in love and the wild diversity of the human heart.